 Advisers can help clients better secure their family business by asking them to address four key areas: legal structure, governance structure, policies and processes.
 Many traditional professional advisers and trustees are familiar with legal structure, but it is critical to address all four areas to help clients build a solid business foundation for the future.
-Christian Stewart explores this in more detail.
+In this article, Christian Stewart explores the topic in more detail.

 The first question to ask is: what is the right kind of legal structure to secure the long-term protection of the family business?
 Should it be owned by a trust, a charity, a foundation or a holding company?
 Should there be a mechanism, such as voting and non-voting shares or a partnership structure, to separate control from the economic interest in the business?
 If it is going to be a trust structure, what kind of trust and what kind of trustee?

 In Asia, for example, trust ownership is not uncommon, but where the asset is the shares in a family business, an institutional trustee will want a trust structure that completely carves out and allocates responsibility for control of the shares in the family business to the settlor of the trust and their family.
 Alternatively, an institutional trustee may recommend a private trust company structure to be run by the settlor and their family, with the institutional trustee providing only administrative support.

 One reason for needing a legal structure to own the business is to consolidate ownership and prevent fragmentation of the shares.
 A legal structure is about allocating the benefits of ownership, and control.
 It should provide an ownership transition plan for the business, and the right one can also help to protect shares from creditor, divorce and illegitimate heir claims.
 A legal structure such as a trust can potentially allow the shares in the business to be owned by the family for multiple generations.
 Family meetings to explain the terms of the family trust or other legal structures will ensure there are no surprises in store.